SPADA: A Toolbox of Designing Soft Pneumatic Actuators for Shape Matching based on Surrogate Modeling: DESIGN AND METHOD

-where $A = [B_{i,d}(t_k)]$ and $\hat{p}$ is the matrix composed of all data points, and the number of control points $n+1$ can be determined by minimising the error from input data points to the B-spline curve~\cite{b-spline, matlabB-spline}.
-Then, all data points are projected to the B-spline curve to get the projected points $\{\textbf{P}_k\}^m_{k=0}$ and their tangent vectors $\{\textbf{T}_k\}^m_{k=0}$.
+where $\mathbf{A} = [B_{i,d}(t_k)]$ and $\mathbf{\hat{p}}$ is the matrix composed of all data points, and the number of control points $n+1$ can be determined by minimising the error from input data points to the B-spline curve~\cite{b-spline, matlabB-spline}.
+Then, all data points are projected to the B-spline curve to get the projected points $\{\bm{P}_k\}^m_{k=0}$ and their tangent vectors $\{\bm{T}_k\}^m_{k=0}$.

 A number of CC segments are obtained after the PCC segmentation (Fig.~\ref{fig:shapematching}D).
-If a segment curvature is smaller than $10^{-4}$, it is treated as a straight-line segment, and this part of the actuator is designed by stacking modules with internal constraints filling the entire bellow and the total length equalling the segment length.
-Whereas for arc segments, a bi-level Bayesian optimisation~\cite{Bayesian, BiBay} will be used to find the design parameters of the bellows SPA module such that the shape of each segment matches shape stacking by one or more identical modules.
-The goal is to minimise the difference in arc parameters (arc length and curvature) between the deformed segment shape (composed of designed modules and predicted by a surrogate model) and the desired segment shape (see details in Supplemental Material B).
-Finally, the output actuator is designed by stacking the previous modules in order with rotation angles between segments (Fig.~\ref{fig:shapematching}E).
+If a segment curvature is below $10^{-3}$, These segments are designed by stacking modules filled with internal constraints.
+For arc segments, a genetic algorithm determines the bellow-SPA module design parameters for matching shapes by stacking identical modules.
+The selection of the genetic algorithm is informed by our previous work\cite{Yao2023} thanks to its compatibility with surrogate modeling and its capacity to effectively handle a large number of design variables.
+The objective is to minimize the difference in arc parameters (arc length and curvature) between the deformed segment shape (composed of designed modules and predicted by a surrogate model) and the desired segment shape (see details in Supplementary Data B).
+The final actuator is constructed by orderly stacking these modules, considering rotation angles between segments (Fig.~\ref{fig:shapematching}E).